aidenvalentine/ClipNuke-Server-Win-x64/README.md

 ![Screenshot 2](https://github.com/aidenvalentine/ClipNuke-Server-Win-x64/raw/master/docs/images/clipnuke-screenshot-3.png)

 ## How it Works
+You may want to use software like [Postman](https://www.postman.com/downloads/) to send GET/POST/PUT requests to the Clip Store API server.
+Alternatively, [clipnuke.com](https://clipnuke.com) is an app built to run alongsite ClipNuke Server.
+ClipNuke.com allows you to create/manage/update your video data, and provides an admin panel for your store to distribute your clips with. **Note**: ClipNuke.com is a paid service which requires a monthly subscription.

-When you add a new clip to a platform using the ClipNuke REST API, the software:
+When you add a new clip to a platform using the REST API, the software:
 1. Opens a new Google Chrome browser window automatically.
 1. Prefills the login form.
 1. Navigates to the platform's "add clip" page.